 The sales to and purchases from related parties are made at normal market prices.
 Outstanding balances at the year end are unsecured, interest free and settlement occurs in cash.
-At each financial year, an assessment of provision for impairment is undertaken through examining the financial position of the related party and the market in which the related party operates.
-However, the ECL expense on related parties was not
+At each financial year, an assessment for impairment is undertaken through examining the financial position of the related party and the market in which the related party operates.
+As at 31 December 2020, the expected credit loss expense on related parties was assessed as not material.